W3rni0/NahamCon_CTF_2020/readme.md

 we can guess that this is an RSA encryption, I explained more about how RSA works in my writeup for RACTF 2020:

 > ...
-RSA is a public key cipher, which means that there are two keys, one that is public which is used to encrypt data, and one that is private which is used to decrpyt data, obviously there is some sort of connection between the keys but it is hard to reveal the private key from the public keys (and in this case vice versa), specificly in RSA in order to find the private key we need to solve the integer factorazition problem, which is thought to be in NP/P (this is not important for the challenge), we will call our public key e and our private key d, they posses the following attribute - d multiply by e modulo the value of (p-1) * (q-1) which we will name from now phi, is equal to 1, we will call d the modular multiplicative inverse of e and e the modular multiplicative inverse of d, futhermore if we take a plaintext message pt and raise it to the power of d and then to the power of e modulo the value of p * q, which we will name n and will be commonly given to us insted of q and p, we will get pt again (to understand why it is needed to delve into modern algebra, if n is smaller than pt then obviously we will not get pt), now with that in mind we can talk about the cipher, encrpytion in this cipher is raising the plaintext pt to the power of the public key e mod the value of n, simillarly, decryption is raising the ciphertext to the power of d mod n...
+RSA is a public key cipher, which means that there are two keys, one that is public which is used to encrypt data, and one that is private which is used to decrypt data, obviously there is some sort of connection between the keys but it is hard to reveal the private key from the public keys (and in this case vice versa), specifically in RSA in order to find the private key we need to solve the integer factorization problem, which is thought to be in NP/P (this is not important for the challenge), we will call our public key e and our private key d, they posses the following attribute - d multiply by e modulo the value of (p-1) * (q-1) which we will name from now phi, is equal to 1, we will call d the modular multiplicative inverse of e and e the modular multiplicative inverse of d, furthermore if we take a plaintext message pt and raise it to the power of d and then to the power of e modulo the value of p * q, which we will name n and will be commonly given to us instead of q and p, we will get pt again (to understand why it is needed to delve into modern algebra, if n is smaller than pt then obviously we will not get pt), now with that in mind we can talk about the cipher, encryption in this cipher is raising the plaintext pt to the power of the public key e mod the value of n, similarly, decryption is raising the ciphertext to the power of d mod n...

 and I explained why it works and how we can break the cipher:

->...for that we need to talk about factors, factors are numbers which can be divided only by 1 and themself (we are only talking about whole numbers), we have discovered that there are infinitly many factors and that we can represent any number as the multiplication of factors, but, we havent discovered an efficient way to find out which factors make up a number, and some will even argue that there isn't an efficient way to do that (P vs. NP and all that), which means that if we take a big number, it will take days, months and even years to find out the factors which makes it, but, we have discovered efficient ways to find factors, so if I find 2 factors, which are favorably big, I multiply them and post the result on my feed to the public, it will take a lot of time for people to discover the factors that make up my number.
+>...for that we need to talk about factors, factors are numbers which can be divided only by 1 and himself (we are only talking about whole numbers), we have discovered that there are infinitely many factors and that we can represent any number as the multiplication of factors, but, we haven't discovered an efficient way to find out which factors make up a number, and some will even argue that there isn't an efficient way to do that (P vs. NP and all that), which means that if we take a big number, it will take days, months and even years to find out the factors which makes it, but, we have discovered efficient ways to find factors, so if I find 2 factors, which are favorably big, I multiply them and post the result on my feed to the public, it will take a lot of time for people to discover the factors that make up my number.
 But, and a big but, if they have a database of numbers and the factors that make them up they can easily find the factors for each numbers I will post, and as I explained before, if we can the factors we can easily calculate phi and consequently calculate d, the private key of RSA, and break the cipher, right now there are databases (listed below) with have the factors to all the numbers up to 60 digits (if I remember correctly), which is a lot but not enough to break modern RSA encryptions, but if we look at the challenge's parameters, we can see that n is awefully small, small enough that it most be in some databases...

 if we search for the value of n in factorDB, a database for the factors of numbers, we can find factors for the value of n given to us: